Never4ever/embedded-deviantART-muro-wordpress/README.txt

 == Description ==

-This plugin embeds the [deviantART muro](http://sta.sh/muro) HTML5 drawing application into your WordPres installation, allowing you to:
+This plugin embeds the [deviantART muro](http://sta.sh/muro) HTML5 drawing application into your WordPress installation, allowing you to:

 * Draw in your browser to create new images in your Media Library.
 * Allow your users to draw in their browser to add images to their comments.